 Miscellaneous–On camellias and hollies look for scale insects and spray if necessary.
 Carefully water newly planted of shrubs and trees.

 Summer annuals may be set out late this month in central and southern parts of Alabama.

 Vegetable seed–Plant tender vegetables such as beans, corn, squash, melons and cucumbers.

 Vegetable plants–Plant tomatoes, peppers, eggplants, sweet potatoes and parsley.

-Try forcing paper whites as a way to enjoy gardening during the winter.
+Try forcing bulbs such as amaryllis, paper whites or tulips as a way to enjoy gardening during the winter.
 December is a great month for armchair gardening.
 You can enjoy the seed and perennial catalogs and start planning your spring garden.